bartvanhoey/AbpToExcelRepo/README.md

 - Open the solution in Visual Studio (or your favorite IDE).
 - Run the `AbpToExcel.DbMigrator` application to seed the initial data.
-- Run the `AbpToExcel.HttpApi.Host` application that starts the server-side.
+- Run the `AbpToExcel.HttpApi.Host` application that starts the API.
 - Run the `AbpToExcel.Blazor` application to start the UI.

 ### Create the ExportToExcelAppService ApplicationService